 How to Cook Strategically in a Small Kitchen

-Over the years, I’ve developed a few tips that make cooking in a small space a breeze.
+Over the years, I’ve developed a few tricks that make cooking in limited space a cinch.
 These are my strategic tips to cooking in a small kitchen:

-Typically, the small kitchen dilemma is particularly challenging when you’re hosting a dinner party.
-If your menu involves any sort of baked good, such as dinner rolls or cornbread, it’s best to bake them ahead of time.
+The small kitchen dilemma is particularly challenging when hosting a dinner party at your apartment.
+If your menu involves any sort of baked goods like dinner rolls or cornbread, it’s best to bake those ahead of time.
 This means you might be baking the night before or morning of.
 Baking ahead will save you prep time and space within the tiny kitchen.

-In addition to pre-baking your yummy goodies, I also love to utilize make-ahead dishes.
-These are the kinds of dishes that are best enjoyed after marinating.
-For example, broccoli salad, black bean and corn salad, and coleslaw are 10 times better after they have sat for at least a few hours.
-In addition, most bruschetta toppings are better when they’ve had a chance to sit, making them a great appetizer.
+In addition to pre-baking yummy treats, I also love to prepare make-ahead recipes.
+These are the kinds of dishes best enjoyed after marinating.
+For example, broccoli salad, black bean and corn salad, and coleslaw are 10 times better when they’ve had a chance to set.

-Note: This is currently my favorite black bean and corn salad.
-It can be served warm or cold.
-It makes a great salad, unique salsa and fantastic quesadilla filling.
+*Note: This is currently my favorite black bean and corn salad recipe.
+It makes a great salsa, side dish, and quesadilla filling.

-My last piece of “small kitchen wisdom” is to not avoid the one-pot wonders.
-When I first started cooking, I though every meal needed to be a multi-dish extravaganza.
-But, there’s a lot to be said for the one-pot dishes that are packed with flavors and textures.
+My last piece of “small kitchen wisdom” is to cook one-pot meals.
+When I first started cooking, I thought every meal needed to be a multi-dish feast.
+Boy was I wrong.
+There’s a lot to be said for one-pot dishes, because they’re packed with delicious flavor and ingredients.